maunium/dontasktoask.com/README.md

 asking to ask.

 Feel free to make pull requests with new translations or fixes to the existing translations.
-When making new translations, you can add credit for yourself in the footer of the translated page and in the list below.
+When creating new translations, you can add credit for yourself in the footer of the translated page and in the list below.

 ## Credits